Pantelleria: Geology

 Later activity constructed the cone of Monte Gibele, part of which was subsequently uplifted to form Montagna Grande.
 Several vents are located on three sides of the uplifted Montagna Grande block on the southeast side of the island.
 A submarine eruption in 1891 from a vent off the northwest coast is the only confirmed historical activity.

 Currently the island is subsiding, and Montagna Grande is slowly sinking.
 This is thought to be caused by the magma beneath the volcano cooling and degassing.
 There are numerous hot springs and fumaroles on the island due to an active hydrothermal system.
 Favara Grande, in the south east of the island, is one of the best examples.
 The island is releasing a small amount of CO2 through passive degassing.

 Total carbon stock in the first 30 cm of soil of Pantelleria is about 230,000 tonnes.

-The island is the type locality for peralkaline rhyolitic rocks, pantellerites.
+The island is the type locality for pantellerite, a peralkaline rhyolite.

 Climate

 Pantelleria has a subtropical Mediterranean climate (Köppen: Csa) characterized by very warm to hot, almost rainless and humid summers, very mild and frost-free winters, a powerful seasonal lag and a small diurnal temperature range.
-The constant sea breezes, moderate the daytime summer temperatures.
-Coastal Pantelleria (along with Lampedusa and coastal Malta) is one of the very few areas along the Mediterranean Sea coast, which have never recorded frost.
-Below freezing temperatures and snow only and sporadically occur at Montagna Grande and at higher elevations on the island.
-Despite the very dry summers and the fairly low annual precipitation, the dry season is noticeably shorter at four months, and the rainy season lasts at least for eight months.
+The constant sea breezes moderate the daytime summer temperatures.
+Coastal Pantelleria (along with Lampedusa, Kasos, Karpathos, Kastellorizo and coastal Malta) is one of the very few areas along the Mediterranean Sea coast that has never recorded frost.
+Below freezing temperatures and snow only occur, and sporadically, at Montagna Grande and higher elevations on the island.
+Despite the very dry summers and the fairly low annual precipitation, the dry season is noticeably short at four months, and the rainy season lasts at least eight months.